alttch/eva-js-framework/toolbox/README.md

 ## Initialization

-Toolbox is automatically injected in EVA ICS Framework when working in web browser as *$eva.toolbox*.
+Toolbox is automatically injected in EVA JS Framework as *$eva.toolbox* when loaded in a web browser.

 ## Toolbox functions